Yangfisher1/my_fnproject/USAGE.md

 ## Pre-requisites

-Docker 17.10.0-ce or later installed and running
+Docker 17.10.0-ce or later installed and running.
+Docker is also required on the machine installed with fn cli tool.

 Download the latest release of fn cli tool from [https://github.com/fnproject/cli/releases](https://github.com/fnproject/cli/releases) and move the executable to your $PATH